 The world has moved on.
 Ecommerce transformation today takes the customer experience far more seriously, and the pressure to deliver fast is paramount.
-What we are seeing is that today’s ecommerce leaders want to deliver more customer centric value, stay agile and see value from their deliverables just a few months.
+What we are seeing is that today’s ecommerce leaders want to deliver more customer centric value, stay agile and see value from their deliverables in just a few months.

 Ecommerce through the customer lens

 Every business wants to “prioritise the customer”, but they often just don’t know how to do that in a way that quickly and effectively translates into their digital architecture and delivers business outcomes.
 Instead, they list out hundreds of requirements in a tender or RFP document.
 As an observation, we haven’t formally responded to an RFP with any client for a few years now.
 Instead, we follow a proven process that starts with understanding the end-customer and their ecommerce journey, and iterates into a rapid series of high-value releases.
 This delivers faster ecommerce time-to-value and is definitely more customer centered.

 In a number of cases, clients have actually halted their RFP process and pivoted to our process because it is, frankly, a much better business decision.
 It delivers value far quicker.